-- Curriculum: Will you be providing the CD or flashdrive to all of your participants?
-Again, prices vary: $3.00-$10.00 per CD.
+- Curriculum: Will you be providing the flash drive to all of your participants, or will you send a link to download (Dropbox or Google)?
 Check with your institution, as well as some internet, AV, media vendors.

 - Food: Don’t forget the food!
 This is important; however, it can be costly.
 So plan accordingly when pricing out this project.
 Check with drug representatives or homecare/medical equipment companies to partner with you in providing a continental breakfast and/or lunch.